inmanta/inmanta-core/docs/lsm/index.rst

     The state machine attached to the lifecycle will determine whether the API call is successful or not.

-    Each service instance defines 3 sets of its attributes that are used in different situations:

     ..
         TODO: Three set of attributes